 The District previously held four HHW collection events annually, spreading them throughout the District.
 The District received funding from Vermont ANR to develop a semi-permanent, seasonal HHW Facility ("HHW Depot") to be located at the District operations at 327 Old Ferry Road in Brattleboro.
 It is anticipated that the HHW Depot will be open the summer of 2020.
 The proposed facility would meet all Vermont Solid Waste Facility certification requirements and meet the definition of a semi-permanent HHW collection facility as defined within Vermont's Materials Management Plan.
+All required HHW collection reporting will be completed in ReTRAC.

-The facility will be opened from May 1 - October 31 to all District member town residents, schools, and Conditionally Exempt Generator Hazardous Waste (CEGs).
+The facility will be open seasonally from May 1 - October 31 to all District member town residents, schools, and Conditionally Exempt Generator Hazardous Waste (CEGs).
+During that time, the facility will be open at least one day each week.
 All residents using the facility will be charged a user fee; schools and CEGs will be charged pertinent disposal fees and invoiced by the District accordingly.
 No appointment will be required for residents to use the facility during open hours; Schools and CEGs will be required to register in advance and schedule an appointment.